pfdubois/BridgeBidding/source/Balancing.rst

 as 15-16 HCP.
 By contrast, the auctions above indicate a deck that is more evenly divided with a tentative contract that will often make.

 The 1M - 2M auction is especially important.
 If your opponents have a major fit and have made no effort to go to game, then the deck is about evenly divided.
+Both sides have 18-22 HCP.
 If you pass, you will usually get a very poor score, especially at matchpoints.
 It is worth considerable risk to compete.
 They have a fit, so we have a fit.
 Let's find it.

 If they have stopped with a suit preference, that's different: 1♥ - 1♠ - 2♣ - 2♥ does not
 show that the opponents have an 8-card heart fit, just that responder prefers hearts to clubs.
 He might have something like ♠KT83 ♥98 ♦KJT32 ♣92.
-This means your side might not have a fit either, so bidding over them is much more dangerous.
+This means your side might not have a fit either, so bidding over them is more dangerous.

 The third auction tells you your side has about half the points, so again you try to get into the auction, but it is more difficult.

-Balance when:

-* Opponents have found an eight card fit and stop at the 2-level.
-* Opponents attempt to play 1N after a one-of-a-minor opening.
-* You are in the passout seat and not-vulnerable at IMPS or at any vulnerability at matchpoints.
-* You are vulnerable at IMPS and have perfect distribution.

-Your opponents have 18-22 HCP, so you and your partner have 18 - 22 HCP.
+If your opponents have 18-22 HCP, then you and your partner have 18 - 22 HCP.
 Therefore YOUR HCP ARE RELATIVELY UNIMPORTANT.
 Whatever you do not have, your partner does have.
 Your shape and suit quality ARE important.
 The more flexible you are, the better.
 A one-suited balance is the least flexible and the most dangerous.